CloudWithChris/cloudwithchris.com/content/host/chrisreddington.md

   <link rel="stylesheet" type="text/css" href="/images.css" />
 Welsh Tech Geek, Cloud Advocate, Musical Theatre Enthusiast and Improving Improviser!

-Chris is currently a Senior Engineer on Microsoft's [FastTrack for Azure](https://azure.microsoft.com/en-gb/programs/azure-fasttrack/) team.
+Chris is a Cloud Solution Architect at Microsoft UK, working with customers in the Manufacturing & Resources industry.

 By day, he works with stakeholders in startups and enterprises from developers and system admins through to Heads of Division and CTOs on accelerating their journey to the cloud, while actively listening and working with the Azure Engineering teams to further improve the Azure Platform.
 His primrary tecnical areas of focus are Cloud Architecture, Cloud Native Solutions (including Kubernetes) and DevOps tooling and principals.